How To Reach Your Full Potential

 It’s me, I’m talking about me obviously, I’m here to fix the problem with another terrible blog.

-I’ve had well over 12 minutes of therapy by now, and in therapy, I recently had a revelation, which means my therapist told me something but due to the nature of our relationship I am allowed to say I came up with it by myself.
+I’ve had well over 12 minutes of therapy now, and in therapy, I recently had a revelation, which means my therapist told me something but due to the nature of our relationship I am allowed to say I came up with it by myself.

 Do we look at potential in the wrong way?